RobbyB97/yt-iframe-python/yt_iframe/README.md

 ___
 ### yt.getFrames()
 The **getFrames()** function takes a list of youtube videos as a list argument.
-There are _framewidth_ and _frameheight_ optional arguments, so the size of the iframes can be specified.
+There are _width_ and _height_ arguments (defaults are 560 and 315 respectively), so the size of the iframes can be specified.
+There is also a _responsive_ argument (defaults to false) which returns html for responsive iframes.
 It returns a list of iframes.

 ``` python